 If you have children, bring them outside with you, if you can.

-Important documents include: social security cards for you and your children, birth certificates for you and your children, your driver’s license/identification card, passports for you and your children, work permits, or green card.
+Essential documents include social security cards for you and your children, birth certificates for you and your children, driver’s license/identification card, passports for you and your children, work permits, or green card.

-Other items you may want to take with you if you can do so safely: vehicle title, diplomas, professional licenses, photos, personal belongings.
+If you can do so safely, you may want to take other items: vehicle title, diplomas, professional licenses, photos, and personal belongings.

 If you cannot take the originals of the documents without your abuser becoming suspicious, make copies and leave them with a friend or family member.